How to Prolong the Life of Your Hard Drive

 Proper Power Management

 Power management is also crucial to ensure the proper functioning of your drive.
 Don’t keep your laptop on for an extended period and put it on the sleep mode during long periods of inactivity.
 A sudden power outage and power surge can severely damage your hard drive.
-So it’s important to use a good quality uninterrupted power supply (UPS) with built-in surge protection to prevent damages from a sudden power surge.
+So it’s important to use a good quality uninterrupted power supply (UPS) with built-in surge protection to prevent hard drive damages and data loss from a sudden power surge.